Paula P-Orridge: Life and career

-Paula Brooking met musician and artist Genesis P-Orridge in 1979 while she was working at a Tesco supermarket in Hackney, East London.
+Paula Brooking met musician and artist Genesis P-Orridge in 1979 while she was working as a Saturday girl (whilst she was also studying for her A-level exams for entrance into University to study Sociology) at Tesco supermarket in Hackney, East London.

 1980s

 Genesis was a member of the band Throbbing Gristle.
 During a visit to Los Angeles in 1981 for the group's final shows, Paula married Genesis in Tijuana, Mexico.
 They had two daughters.

 In 1982 Paula performed onstage with the band 23 Skidoo at some of their early gigs.

 Paula joined Genesis' second band Psychic TV in 1983, playing drums and creating sound collages.
 A photograph of her appears on the cover of group's first single "Just Drifting", which originated as a love song written for her by Genesis.
 Paula also performed as part of Psychic TV at their first full concert at The Ritz in Manchester in 1983 and she is credited as playing drums, vibraphone and percussion on the group's second album Dreams Less Sweet which was released in the same year.

 Paula ran the mail order section of Temple Records and sometimes acted as Psychic TV's tour manager and record company liaison.
 She also wrote the liner notes for Psychic TV releases including the Live In Toronto album and 8 Transmissions 8 video compilation.

-Paula and Caresse are depicted in the 1985 collage artwork by Helen Chadwick entitled One Flesh, which is part of the collection at the V&A Museum.
+Paula and her eldest daughter Caresse are depicted in the 1985 collage artwork by Helen Chadwick entitled One Flesh, which is part of the collection at the V&A Museum.

 From 1988 she adopted the Mistress Mix alias for rave and acid house releases, including tracks on the Tekno Acid Beat compilation album.

 In 1989 Paula was featured extensively in the RE/Search book Modern Primitives discussing body modification, piercings and tattoos.